 By Jeffrey Lamoureux

-Jeffrey Lamoureux is a research intern for Nourishing the Planet.
+Jeffrey Lamoureux is a research intern with Nourishing the Planet.

 To read more about indigenous crops, see: Okra: Southern Charm and Resilient on the Farm, Horned Melon: Fruit, Vegetable, Decoration, Sugar Apple: More than just a tropical snack, and Tomatillos: Adding Zest to Central American Livelihoods for Millennia.